ArtyomKaltovich/ratestask/README.md

 ```

 > **_NOTE:_**  nox create separated virtual environment for every command
 > at every run.
-To avoid to add `-r` flag to your commands e.g.:
+To avoid it add `-r` flag to your commands e.g.:

 ```sh
 nox -s black -r
 ```

-To run all checks type:
+To run all checks, type:

 ```sh
 nox